Erlemar/dswok/Interview_preparation/Statistics questions.md

 A: The harmonic mean is always lower than or equal to the arithmetic mean.
 It's useful for averaging rates or speeds.
 - Arithmetic mean: The sum of values divided by the count of values: $\frac {(x₁ + x₂ + ... + xₙ)} {n}$
 - Harmonic mean: The reciprocal of the arithmetic mean of reciprocals: $\frac {n} {(\frac {1}{x₁} + \frac {1}{x₂} + ... + \frac {1}{xₙ})}$
+Q: What is the difference between mean, median and mode?
+A: The mean is the average of all values.
+It is sensitive to outliers and extreme values.
+The median is the middle value of an ordered list of values.
+It is less sensitive to outliers than the mean.
+The mode is the value that appears most frequently in a dataset.
+There can be 0, 1 or 2 modes in the data.
+It can be used for categorical data.